 Reporting Spam to AT&T

 We want all customers to know that we will not ask for information through email or text messages.
-If you get such a message, you should contact the Fraud Department @ 800-337-5373 or forward a suspicious text to 7726 (SPAM).
+If you think a caller is trying to scam you, hang up.
+If you get a suspicious email or text, do not reply.
+Call 611 and ask for our Fraud Department.
 You can also share the suspicious message with the Anti-Phishing Working Group or report it to the FTC.

 If you have a general comment or question, not related to AT&T or your AT&T account, please share it here.